fleetdm/fleet/handbook/company/README.md

 ### 2020: Fleet was incorporated
 Zach partnered with our CEO, Mike McNeil, to found a new, independent company: Fleet Device Management Inc.  In November 2020, we [announced](https://medium.com/fleetdm/a-new-fleet-d4096c7de978) the transition and kicked off the logistics of moving the GitHub repository.

+## Why this way?

+Fleet has a unique way of organizing work.
+For more information, check out this page [Why this way](./why-this-way.md).

+## Development groups

+Fleet organizes development groups by their goals.
+These include members from Design, Engineering, and Product.
+For more information, check out this page [Development groups](./development-groups.md).

 ## Levels of confidentiality